Studio Visit: Dan McClure

 Untitled Magazine visits the working studios of PNCA students, faculty, staff, and alumni, taking a closer look at lives and spaces of sustained creative practice.

 Libraries are unique and wonderful beasts.
-PNCA’s Charles E. Voorhies library is no exception.
-Over its front door is a quote from Michelangelo: “And still I am learning.”
+PNCA’s Charles E. Voorhies Library is no exception.
+(Ed. note: As of 2015, when the College moved into its new home on the North Park Blocks, the library is now the Albert Solheim Library) Over its front door is a quote from Michelangelo: “And still I am learning.”
 Inside, a fleet of typewriters is lined up attentively under an aquarium filled with mini-dinosaurs, and the always-occupied chairs and couches offer unspoken permission to relax for a bit, to enjoy your lunch or your new book.
 At the same time, the rows of books impart a quiet sense of purposeful industry.
 There are plenty of treasures to be found here.

 This is the daytime domain of Dan McClure, PNCA librarian extraordinaire.
 McClure, with his team of intrepid archivists, assistants, and volunteers, helps connect students with the information they need.